Hospitality and tourism strategic planning business plan for market Premier Inn hotels

 Many research studies have identified that due to the increasing ability of participative communication between individuals, the consumers are able to actively participate in discussions, analysis of opinions and recommendations of different product and services with the information received from websites of organisations as well as other channels through the Internet.
 The ability of the consumer to collect information about a product available in any market has increased because of the availability of such information over the Internet (Vel and Sharma, 2010).
 It is not only because of the information sponsored by the organisation itself about its own products, but the modern trend is towards opinion development and information spreading (Palmer and Koenig-Lewis, 2009) about the various products and services of by the customers through the Internet.
 It is on this basis that several researchers have identified the websites, Internet and the social networking channels as the new platforms for marketing on a proactive manner.
 Several research studies have identified that due to the ability of the consumers to get information from not only the organisation but also from impartial sources have empowered the consumers and also there is more emphasis on interaction between organisations and consumers through these channels (Vel and Sharma, 2010).

-Figure 1 – Process of developing online marketing strategy
+Figure 1 – Process of developing online marketing strategy/Social media marketing

 (Source – Palmer and Koenig-Lewis, 2009, page 23)